Marshall McLuhan Catholic Secondary School

 This school was named after Marshall McLuhan, a Canadian educator, philosopher, and scholar—a professor of English literature, a literary critic, a rhetorician, a communication theorist, and a committed Roman Catholic.
-McLuhan is located on Avenue Road north of Eglinton Avenue East and is accessible from Eglinton station.
+McLuhan is located on Avenue Road north of Eglinton Avenue West and is accessible from Eglinton station.
 Its motto is "Faith is our medium".

 History

 Toronto Hunt Club

 The Toronto Hunt Club was established in by British Army officers of the Toronto garrison (Fort York) in 1843.
 It held gymkhana equestrian events at various sites around the city.
 In 1895 it acquired its first permanent home in a rural area east of the city between Kingston Road and the waterfront.
 In 1898, the streetcar was extended eastward to the site, and soon the area became a cottage district and then streetcar suburb of Toronto.
 This forced the equestrian activities to move further afield.
 In 1907, the horses were thus moved to a site in Thornhill (Steeles' Corner at Steeles Avenue and Yonge Street).

-In 1919 the club moved to a location closer to town at Eglinton Avenue and Avenue Road.
+In 1919, the club moved to a location closer to town at Eglinton Avenue and Avenue Road.
 Known as the Eglinton Hunt Club, a polo arena, clubhouses and other facilities were erected.
 The 1930s saw the club run into financial difficulties.

 The original Hunt Club site in Scarborough was turned into a nine-hole golf course in the 1930s, and it remains an exclusive private golfing club today.
 The current club champion is Chris Jones, as was determined on the annual Champions Day, September 18, 2010.